 If we cannot electronically verify that funds have been sent from an account in your name, they will be returned.

 We have made paying in simple - just send a payment to the account number and sort code provided, and use your name for the payee.
 The reference can be anything you choose, such as your name or Secure Trust Bank.

 - BACS transfer will reach your Secure Trust Bank account three working days from the transaction date

-- Faster Payment should be in your account within 24 hours
+- Faster Payments should be in your account within 24 hours

 To open an account you’ll need a Nominated Account.
 This must be a UK current account that we can electronically verify is in your name.